-Reciprocation is a very important concept in the world of marketing because understanding it and using it to your advantage can mean unlocking huge sales compared to not using it and getting lacklustre results.
+Reciprocation is a very important concept in the world of marketing.
+That’s because understanding it and using it to your advantage can mean unlocking huge sales compared to not using it and getting lackluster results.

 In it, Whitman talks a lot about the intersection of advertising and persuasion.
-So much so that he dedicates a whole section to go through Robert Cialdini’s six principles of influence.
+So much so that he dedicates a whole section to outlining Robert Cialdini’s six principles of influence.

-Cialdini, if you’re not familiar, is considered by many to be the “godfather of influence”.
-He is the author of Cialdini’s Theory of Influence which is a collection of 6 principles (actually he added 1 more in recent times to make it 7) that describe how people can be influenced.
+Cialdini, if you’re not familiar, is considered by many to be the “godfather of influence.”
+He’s the author of Cialdini’s Theory of Influence, which is a collection of six principles (actually he added one more in recent times to make it seven) that describe how people can be influenced.

 I couldn’t help but relate the whole concept back to affiliate marketing and how influence can (and must) be used to make affiliate sales.